 Note: If you aren’t already aware, I am a queer girl 🙂

 The Problem With Yuri Anime

-A couple months back, I wrote a piece about validating lesbian relationships in Japan and in anime.
-You can read the entire post here, but basically, lesbian relationships aren’t usually seen as real in Japanese culture.
-They aren’t considered bad per say, but they aren’t considered legitimate either.
+Before I jump into Citrus, I’m going to give some background information on yuri anime and manga.
+A couple years back, I wrote a piece about validating lesbian relationships in Japan and in anime.
+Basically, lesbian relationships aren’t seen as real in Japanese culture – they aren’t considered bad per say, but they aren’t considered legitimate either.

-Because of this belief, past yuri anime hasn’t exactly been popular, at least in the mainstream.
-It has existed for a long time, but it’s always been underground.
+Because of this belief, yuri anime wasn’t exactly popular in the past, at least in mainstream culture.
 Yuri manga, on the other hand, has much more content, but is extremely niche.
 You won’t find obscure yuri manga unless you go looking for it.
-To make things worse, yuri anime haven’t always been super successful.
+To make things worse, yuri anime haven’t always been successful.
 Strawberry Panic and Kannazuki No Miko were popular for a while, but they aired over ten years ago and have fallen under the radar, except for in the yuri community.

-Then, there are light yuri shows that will have yuri elements, where a female character obviously likes another girl.
+Then, there are shows that will have yuri elements, where a female character obviously likes another girl.
 The problem in these shows is that the yuri never really goes anywhere, stays in the background, or is just used for comedy.
-In my opinion, most of these shows aren’t bad- some of them are actually favorites of mine, like Kin Iro Mosaic.
+In my opinion, most of these shows aren’t damaging or anything- some of them are actually favorites of mine, like Kin Iro Mosaic.

 But after you’ve watched so many shows with these elements, it gets very, very frustrating.
 You want to see the girls actually form meaningful romantic relationships.
 You want their sexuality to be validated and accepted.
 But it just doesn’t happen most of the time in anime.